Media contacts

 - The Lincoln Hotel: The Lincoln Hotel catered to some of Las Vegas' first tourists and railroad workers.
 Featuring Mission-style architecture, the hotel provided "good, clean beds" for as little as 25 cents.
 Check-in at the hotel, sign your name to the guestbook register and take a tour of the hotel’s "luxurious" accommodations.

 - Arizona Club: The Arizona Club was the most famous gambling saloon in town.
 It provided train passengers and Las Vegas locals a place to unwind and kept drinks flowing during the dry days of prohibition.
-Step up to bar, try your luck with a spin of the roulette wheel, or relax in our barroom to the sound of a restored player piano.
+Step up to the bar, try your luck with a spin of the roulette wheel, or relax in our barroom to the sound of a restored player piano.

 - First State Bank: The First State Bank was a financial rock of the Las Vegas community.
 In its early years, the bank accepted both currency and precious metals.
 The bank building also housed the Post Office.
 Weigh precious metals on an assay scale.
 Sign, seal and deliver a completed assay slip to the Nature Exchange and trade it in for a piece of iron pyrite (fool's gold.)